celoyd/potato/docs/cli.md

 source .venv/bin/activate
 ```

-The standard venv installation depends on how your system python, if any, is set up (_this is a problem `uv` can avoid!_), but something like this is likely to work – possibly replacing `python3` with `python` for example:
+**If not using `uv`**, things depend on how your system python is set up.
+We need python 3.10, 3.11, or 3.12, so if you don’t have any of them, consider installing [pyenv](https://github.com/pyenv/pyenv) and doing `pyenv install 3.12.12`, for example.
+For most people, this will work:

 ```bash
 python3 -m venv .venv --prompt potato